martincostello/xunit-logging/package-readme.md

 ## Feedback

-Any feedback or issues can be added to the issues for this project in [GitHub](https://github.com/martincostello/xunit-logging/issues "Issues for this project on GitHub.com").
+Any feedback or issues can be added to the issues for this project in [GitHub][issues].

 ## License

-This project is licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt "The Apache 2.0 license") license.
+This project is licensed under the [Apache 2.0][license] license.

+[issues]: https://github.com/martincostello/xunit-logging/issues "Issues for this package on GitHub.com"
+[license]: https://www.apache.org/licenses/LICENSE-2.0.txt "The Apache 2.0 license"